jogo3000/collect-reaper-media/README.md

 Should command words be keywordized and parameters typed?
 It would look a lot cleaner when printing out the dom of an RPP file in the repl and potentially help processing the data
+Problem with this approach is sometimes there are strings in there which aren't quoted